dunba/Volley/README.md

 Problem:

-- In their self interest, all of the top soccer leagues around the world have sold out their media coverage rights to several different companies who have either erected paywalls to recoup some acquisition costs, or are technologically incompetent in meeting the demands of a 21st century audience, making it nearly impossible for the average soccer consumer to access live games and highlights.
+- In their self interest, all the top soccer leagues around the world have sold out their media coverage rights to several different companies who have either erected paywalls to recoup some acquisition costs, or are technologically incompetent in meeting the demands of a 21st century audience, making it nearly impossible for the average soccer consumer to access live games and highlights.
   A ten-country study carried out by Ampere Analysis on behalf of video software provider Synamedia, found that 51 per cent still use pirate services to watch live sport on a monthly basis, despite 89 per cent of respondents owning a subscription to a pay-TV or over-the-top (OTT) platform.
 The report found that 42 per cent of those who regularly use illegal streaming services watch sports fixtures on a daily basis, which is 60 per cent higher than the average fan.' source: https://www.sportspromedia.com/news/live-sport-piracy-service-pay-tv-ott-platform-subscription-study